brtholomy/bartholomy.ooo/content/study/terms.md

 ## Cancellation

-A client may cancel a session up to 48 hours in advance.
+A client may cancel a session no less than 48 hours in advance.
 Notice should be provided via email to the address provided.
 Sessions not canceled prior to 48 hours are non-refundable.

 ## Termination of service